 One of the PCIEe slot operates at X16 bandwidth while the other operate at X4 bandwidth.
 While NVIDIA SLI would not be possible here, if you plan to do an AMD Crossfire setup with two AMD graphics card, you would be able to do so here.

-The fact that this motherboard also supports the PCIe V4.0 protocol with twice the lane speed as compared to the previous PCIe V3.0 protocol means that the graphics card installed in the PCIe X16 slot with X4 bandwidth would also perform optimally.
+The fact that this motherboard also supports the PCIe V4.0 protocol for CPU PCIe lanes giving you twice the lane speed as compared to the previous PCIe V3.0 protocol means that the graphics card installed in the PCIe X4 slotwould also perform optimally.

-Other than that, this motherboard features a much better phase power design, better heatsinks and overall better build quality which makes it more expensive than the ASUS Prime listed above.
+Other than that, this motherboard features a much better phase power design, better heatsinks and overall better build quality which makes it more expensive than the ASUS motherboard listed above.

 Unfortunately, this motherboard does not feature a built-in WiFi.
-But to cover up for that, .
+But to cover up for that, it has plethora of smaller PCIe expansion slots that you can choose to populate with a wireless card.

 All in all, if you came here looking for a gaming model for AMD then this is the best motherboard for VR.